Skip to main content

 Therefore, you cannot claim a deduction of the salary in lieu of notice paid by you as an expense for producing income.

-2. How are the contributions made to an MPF scheme deducted for tax purposes?
+2. How are the contributions made to an MPF scheme (MPFS) deducted for tax purposes?

-2. How are the contributions made to an MPF scheme deducted for tax purposes?
+2. How are the contributions made to an MPF scheme (MPFS) deducted for tax purposes?

-Under Section 26G and Schedule 3B of the Inland Revenue Ordinance, mandatory contributions to MPFS are deductible in computing the assessable income/profits of an employee or a self-employed person, but the deduction does not include contributions made by a self-employed person in respect of his/her employees.
+Under Section 26G of the Inland Revenue Ordinance, mandatory contributions to MPFS are deductible in computing the assessable income/profits of an employee or a self-employed person, but the deduction does not include contributions made by a self-employed person in respect of his/her employees.
+The deduction cannot be greater than the annual maximum deductible amount.
+The maximum deduction is $18,000 from the year of assessment 2017/18 onwards.
 All contributions other than mandatory contributions are voluntary contributions and are not deductible for tax purposes.

 For the latest information on deduction for contributions to MPFS and Recognised Occupational Retirement Schemes, please click here.